Fraud Alert: COVID-19 Scams

 The U.S. Department of Health and Human Services Office of Inspector General is alerting the public about fraud schemes related to the novel coronavirus (COVID-19).

 The U.S. Department of Health and Human Services Office of Inspector General is alerting the public about fraud schemes related to the novel coronavirus (COVID-19).
-Scammers are using telemarketing calls, text messages, social media platforms, and door-to-door visits to perpetrate COVID-19-related scams.
+Individuals are using testing sites, telemarketing calls, text messages, social media platforms, and door-to-door visits to perpetrate COVID-19-related scams.

-Fraudsters are offering COVID-19 tests, HHS grants, and Medicare prescription cards in exchange for personal details, including Medicare information.
+Fraudsters are offering COVID-19 services in exchange for personal details, including Medicare information.
 However, these services are unapproved and illegitimate.

-These scammers use the coronavirus pandemic to benefit themselves, and beneficiaries face potential harm.
+These scammers take advantage of COVID-19-related needs and services to benefit themselves, putting beneficiaries at risk of potential harm.
 The personal information collected can be used to fraudulently bill federal health care programs and commit medical identity theft.

 - Offers to purchase COVID-19 vaccination cards are scams.
 Valid proof of COVID-19 vaccination can only be provided to individuals by legitimate providers administering vaccines.